hephaestus-compiler-project/types-bug-study-artifact/README.md

 * `scripts/fetch`: This is the directory that contains the scripts needed to download the initial dataset described in our paper (_bug collection_ and _post-filtering_).
-* `categorization`: Python code used to categorize the analyzed bugs.
-For more information see `categorization/README.md`.
 * `data`: This is dataset of 320 the typing-related bugs under study.
 * `data/bugs.json`: This document contains all 320 bugs examined in our study and their categorization.
 Each bug entry has the following fields: